 People throughout history have tried, very unsuccessfully, to set specific dates for the Apocalypse.
 These predictions come in many different forms.
-Today, in fact, there is a great deal of hysteria taking hold in Rome, based on a 1915 prediction that "the big one," an earthquake, would strike the city on May 11, 2011.
-Even if we dodge this bullet today, we'll soon have to hold our collective breaths again on May 21, the date of the next major Apocalyptic prediction.
-(UPDATE, 5.11.11, 4:38PM EST: Deadly Earthquake Hits Spain) Indeed, human history has been quite a roller coaster ride of doomsday predictions and the inevitable relief, or in some cases disappointment, that followed.
+Five years ago there was a great deal of hysteria taking hold in Rome, based on a 1915 prediction that "the big one," an earthquake, would strike the city on May 11, 2011.
+Rome dodged that bullet, and then they had to immediately hold their collective breaths again on May 21, the date of the next major Apocalyptic prediction.

 A fairly extensive list of predictions can be found on this site here, which separates the long history of apocalyptic predictions into different periods, such as 2800BC - 1700, 1701 - 1971, 1971 - 1997, 1998 - 1999, and 2000 - Now.
 Here is a list of some of the most colorful predictions, and how they panned out: